dylanrdrake/ez-menu/README.md

   * Need to refactor backend into separate code files
   * Refactor frontend.
 Make each button in editor an ajax request instead of the entire editor being a form submission
   * Create 'share' feature to allow users to collaborate on editing
+  * Use an ORM to access database instead of generating custom SQL.
+(SQLAlchemy looks like best candidate so far)